-24 Related party transactions
+26 Related party transactions

-Owing to the nature of the trust's operations and the composition of the Board of Directors being drawn from public and private sector organisations, transactions may take place with organisations in which a director has an interest.
+Owing to the nature of the trust's operations and the composition of the Board of Trustees being drawn from public and private sector organisations, transactions may take place with organisations in which a Trustee has an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the trust's financial regulations and normal procurement procedures.

-The following related party transactions took place in the year:
+There were no related party transactions that took place in the year as seen below: